AbdullahFaruk/cuc_jav_webdriver/README.md

 <ol>
 <li><b>Important</b>.
 Do the following to add log4j.properties to the Eclipse classpath.
 Click on: Run -> Run Configuration -> [classpath tab] -> click on User Entries -> Advanced -> Select Add Folder -> select the location of your log4j.properties (your project root folder /) file and then -> OK -> Run

 <li>To use the <b>chromedriver</b> you first have to [download it](https://sites.google.com/a/chromium.org/chromedriver/downloads) and then create a system environment variable named <b>CHROMEDRIVER</b> which you set to the chromedriver's download location.
-Lets say that you downloaded chromedriver.exe to <b>c:\WebDriver\chromedriver.exe</b>.
+Let's say that you down-loaded chromedriver.exe to <b>c:\WebDriver\chromedriver.exe</b>.
 Then you would set system environment variable

     CHROMEDRIVER="c:\WebDriver\chromedriver.exe"